Introduction to Economics

 - Differentiation, Optimization, Maximum, Minimum, Partial Derivative

-- Discussion of the group assignments.
+- Discussion of the group assignment

 Teaching and learning methods: